cms636/cms636.github.io/_posts/2017-03-01-xinwen-week3.md

 ![2.24.png]({{site.baseurl}}/assets/2.24.png)

-comments on the timeline tool
+Comments on the timeline tool

 The user interface of this java tool is simple and clean.
 The time line mapping is clear as well.
 However, there are still few things that I would change if I’m responsible to redesign it.